gymnasium/gym-custom-tutor-config/README.md

 ## Docker Commands

 #### Prune Unused Images
-This is very useful when building tutor images.
+This is very useful when recovering from failed image builds.

 `docker buildx prune -f`